yuichi110/drawlib/README.md

 However, while an image typically refers to a png/jpeg picture, drawlib's icon is a Font Icon.
 If you're unfamiliar with Font Icons, I recommend checking out FontAwesome first.

-Drawlib version 0.1 offers two methods for drawing icons:
+Drawlib offers two methods for drawing icons:

 - Using the ``icon()`` function.
 - Utilizing the ``icon_phosphor`` module and its functions.